UniqueNetwork/unique-docs/source/jsapi.rst

 **Description**

 Update token custom data (the changeable part).

+**Permissions**

 Permissions (whether a user can change this metadata) are set by `setmetadataupdatepermissionflag`_ method.

-**Permissions**
+The default is:

 * Collection Owner
 * Collection Admin